knightmare2600/zabbix_templates/README.md

 * IP Fire		- IP Fire template - Allows SNMP Monitoring of IP Fire Firewalls [WIP]
 * isc-dhcp-server       - Monitors the ISC DHCP Server on Linux alerting if service is not running
 * LAMP Stack		- Confirms all packages required for LAMP stack are installed on Ubuntu VM
+* Let's Encrypt         - Confirms Let's Encrypt certbot is properly installed - Does NOT monitor SSL expiry or renewal
 * Microsoft Exchange	- Monitor Microsoft Exchange 2010/2013/2016
 * nginx			- Monitor nginx Web Server
 * qnap_snmp             - SNMP Template for QNAP NAS devices.
 Requires the NAS.mib from your QNAP's WebUI -> SNMP section